 Coast Salish Style Longhouse

-In partnership and close collaboration with Coast Salish tribal nations and the Native American Student Union at Western Washington University (WWU), the university seeks to build a traditional Coast Salish style longhouse.
-The longhouse will honor the historic importance of place which WWU occupies.
-WWU acknowledges its responsibility to promote educational opportunities for Native students.
-Working in partnership with tribal nations, the presence of a longhouse on the Western campus will help the university increase recruitment of Native students and enhance their retention and graduation.
+In partnership and close collaboration with Coast Salish tribal nations and the Western Native American Student Union, Western Washington University (WWU) seeks to build a traditional Coast Salish style longhouse in honor of the historic importance of place that it occupies and in acknowledgement of the University’s responsibility to promote educational opportunities for Native students.
+WWU requests $4.9 million in the state’s 2021-23 capital budget for the construction of the Coast Salish-style longhouse.

 - The longhouse will reflect traditional Coast Salish architecture and design.